Sangeetha2022/github/docs/design/template_document/add_new_template_documentation.md

 Now we have new template object in template manager so next need to delete the geppetto templates table for existing templates and re run the template manager micro service
  It will automatically update with new template details in DB.
     ``Note:make sure template object flag is active``

 ![flag-name](https://user-images.githubusercontent.com/61690990/109133993-92a67f80-777b-11eb-9f84-303eef7b623b.png)

 ### 6) To add the customized html and css code in angular template managerv10
-here only we need to add the customized html and css element for template screen, header and footer for template It consumes separate folders and files for each templates
+Here only we need to add the customized html and css element for template screen, header and footer for template.
+It consumes separate folders and files for each templates
 ![separate](https://user-images.githubusercontent.com/61690990/109134360-f6c94380-777b-11eb-8792-e7c45de4444a.png)